aidanpb9/Path-to-Mexico/README.md

 # Game Overview:

-Path-to-Mexico is a simple game that runs in the terminal.
+Path-to-Mexico is an event-driven text game that runs in the terminal.
 The player navigates rooms and completes tasks in a house.
 The goal is to complete all necessary tasks to progress through the story.
 It is a 10-15 minute playthrough.
 You will use provided commands to interact with the environment.
 The game will ask for a new or existing save upon startup.
 If you are stuck, scroll to the bottom of this file for help.
 # How to play
 Current Version: